-The ITP-5121D and ITP-5107S have 21 and 7programmable buttons respectively and full traditional iDCS keyset functionality.
-The LCD display is a 2 line 16 character display that informs the user as to call status and call states.
+The ITP-5021D has 21 programmable buttons and full traditional iDCS keyset functionality.
+The LCD display is a 2 line 36 character display that informs the user as to call status and call states.
 The LCD also indicates incoming call parameters.
-Traditional features such as Station Campon, Station Paging, Offhook Voice Announce are seamless with the ITP series keyphones.
-Other traditional buttons such as Transfer, Hold, Speaker, Volume control, Redial, Conference and the Samsung intuitive Softkeys make them truly functional.
-In addition to the standard keyphone keys there is a navigation button that allows scrolling though various keyphone menu parameters (navigation key is not available on 5107S model).
-See the ITP 5100 Series Keyphone User Guides for more details.
+Traditional features such as Station Camp-on, Station Paging, Offhook Voice Announce are seamless with the ITP series keyphones.
+Other traditional buttons such as Transfer, Hold, Speaker, Volume control, Redial, Conference and the Samsung intuitive Softkeys make the ITP-5021D truly functional.
+In addition to the standard keyphone keys there is a navigation button that allows scrolling though various keyphone menu parameters.
+See the ITP 5000 Series Keyphone User Guide for more details.

 Figure 1.
-ITP-5121D Keyphone and ITP-5107S Keyphone
+ITP-5021D Keyphone

-• ITP-5112L
+ITP-5012L

-The ITP-5112L is a large LCD color display ITP keyphone.
+The ITP-5012L is a large LCD display ITP keyphone.
 The large display features interactive softkeys to navigate through system keyphone features.
+The LCD display is a four inch silver screen.
 The large display supports a visual status bar, title bar, lcons associated with 12 selection buttons and call aid graphics.
 The LCD also indicates incoming call parameters via lcons.
-Other traditional buttons such as Transfer, Hold, Speaker, Volume control, Redial, Conference make the ITP-5112L truly functional.
-Up to 99 buttons can be programmed on the ITP-5112L.
+Other traditional buttons such as Transfer, Hold, Speaker, Volume control, Redial, Conference make the ITP-5012D truly functional.
 In addition to the standard keyphone keys the navigation button also allows scrolling though various keyphone menu parameters.
-See the ITP 5100 Series Keyphone User Guides for more details.
+See the ITP 5000 Series Keyphone User Guide for more details.

 Figure 2.
-ITP-5112L Keyphone
+ITP-5012L Keyphone